CodeCrafterX9/AI-Agent-for-Data-Cleaning-and-Preprocessing/Readme.md

 python scripts/test_postgres_connection.py
 ```

-If everything is configured correctly and the Docker container is running, you should see a successful database connection message.
+If everything is configured correctly and the Docker container is running, you should see a successful database connection message

 ## Project Goal